figment-networks/graph-cosmos-ts/README.md

 # graph-cosmos-ts

-This modules contains the typescript/assemblyscript binding for cosmos protobuf
+This modules contains the TypeScript/AssemblyScript binding for osmosis protobuf

 ## Development